-Where a metering installation records interval energy data the interval periods are based on TIs, parts of a TI, 15-minute intervals or 30-minute intervals as defined in paragraphs (a) to (d):
+Where a metering installation records interval energy data the interval periods are based on TIs or parts of a TI:

-- (a) The end of each TI must be on the hour (EST) and each continuous period of 5 minutes thereafter. - (b) The end of each interval for a 15-minute interval period must be on the hour, on the halfhour and on each quarter of an hour (EST). - (c) The end of each interval for a 30-minute interval period must be on the hour and on the half-hour (EST). - (d) Other sub-multiple intervals, where agreed with AEMO, the LNSP and the relevant Market Participant, provided that the ends of the intervals correspond with each and every exact hour (EST) and half-hour (EST).
+- (a) The end of each interval for a 15-minute interval period must be on the hour, on the half-hour and on each quarter of an hour (EST). - (b) The end of each interval for a 30-minute interval period must be on the hour and on the half-hour (EST). - (c) Other sub-multiple intervals, where agreed with AEMO, the LNSP and the relevant Market Participant, provided that the ends of the intervals correspond each and every exact hour (EST) and half-hour (EST).